Treaty of the Danish West Indies: Ratification

-The treaty was signed on August 4, 1916, at the Biltmore Hotel in New York City by Danish Minister Constantin Brun and Secretary of State Robert Lansing.
-The U.S. Senate approved the treaty on September 7, 1916.
-A Danish referendum was held on December 14, 1916, and on December 22 the Danish parliament ratified the treaty.
-U.S. President Woodrow Wilson ratified the treaty on January 16, 1917.
-Ratifications of the treaty were formally exchanged in Washington, D.C. on January 17, 1917.
-On January 25, President Wilson issued a proclamation on the treaty, and on March 9, King Christian X of Denmark also issued a proclamation.
+The treaty was signed on 4 August 1916, at the Biltmore Hotel in New York City by Danish Minister Constantin Brun and Secretary of State Robert Lansing.
+The U.S. Senate approved the treaty on 7 September 1916.
+A Danish referendum was held on 14 December 1916, and on 22 December the Danish parliament ratified the treaty.
+U.S. President Woodrow Wilson ratified the treaty on 16 January 1917.
+Ratifications of the treaty were formally exchanged in Washington, D.C., on 17 January 1917.
+On 25 January, President Wilson issued a proclamation on the treaty, and on 9 March, King Christian X of Denmark also issued a proclamation.

-On March 31, 1917, in Washington, D.C. a warrant for twenty five million dollars in gold was presented to Danish Minister Constatine Brun by Secretary of State Robert Lansing.
+On 31 March 1917, in Washington, D.C., a warrant for twenty five million dollars in gold was presented to Danish Minister Constatine Brun by Secretary of State Robert Lansing.
 Little reaction to the sale occurred among Danes, who saw the West Indies as an investment despite more than two centuries of possession.